frntc/SIDKick/README.md

 ### Audio Output
 <img align="right" width="160" height="160" src="https://raw.githubusercontent.com/frntc/SIDKick/master/Images/SIDKick_ortho.jpg">

 You need to choose how to output the sound.
 You can either use the solder jumper (labelled "MQS DAC" and connect the left-center or center-right to route *mono-audio* through the mainboard.
-The better option is to take the *stereo output* from the pins labelled R GND L (for DAC) or MQS L/R and GNG (for MQS).
+The better option is to take the *stereo output* from the pins labelled R GND L (for DAC) or MQS L/R and GND (for MQS).
 Note that you need to choose the corresponding firmware version which outputs sound to either MQS or DAC.

 ### Powering the SIDKick
 In principle you can power the Teensy from USB, but the USB-connection is only needed and recommended for development.
 SIDKick can be powered from the main board by either closing the solder-jumper or the pin-jumper (close to Teensy pin 1) on the bottom side of the PCB.